-Let final epoxy pour cure for 72 hours before breaking out of mold.
+Hard cure will take 72 hours depending on air temp, pour depth, width, length and overall epoxy mass.
 Sanding and shaping can be done after this time.
-Light use in 7 days and product will continue to harden up to 30 days for a full hard cure.
+Wait 7 days for light use.
+Product will continue to harden up to 30 days for a full hard cure.

 FDA Food Safe Compliant (CFR 175.300 - Code of Federal Regulations Title 21).
 WiseBond® DEEP Pour Epoxy is VOC-Free.
 We do not have FDA approval certifying direct, long-term contact with food, however once epoxy is fully cured for 30 days, it is an inert plastic and should be fine for incidental exposure to food.
 It is not antimicrobial.
 Epoxy is not safe to ingest (liquid or cured).
 Do not cut on or prepare raw food on epoxy surfaces.